BryanHogan/bryanhogan-blog-content/blog/obsidian-gaming-backlog.md

 mastodonRef: https://mastodon.social/@BryanHogan/114211440473909658
 ---

+⚠️ Obsidian has released Bases.
+You probably want to use Bases instead! ⚠️

 Obsidian is a versatile tool and it's how I keep track of all the games I want to play, am currently playing and have played.
 There are two main ways how you can make a pretty gaming backlog library in Obsidian:
 1. Using the "Projects" plugin